 Artist – Paul Robertson

 PEGI – 16

-Being described as a mash-up between Metal Slug and Monster Hunter, Mercenary Kinds is an indie 2D side scrolling shoot ‘em up, which has a mild RPG element to it, in the form of collecting items to upgrade weapons and equipment.
+Being described as a mash-up between Metal Slug and Monster Hunter, Mercenary Kinds is an indie 2D side-scrolling shoot ‘em up, which has a mild RPG element to it, in the form of collecting items to upgrade weapons and equipment.
 Out of all the indie games released on PlayStation 4, this is one that I would highly recommend above many others.

 Graphics – 8/10

-Hearkening back to the 16-bit era of such consoles as the Super Nintendo and the Mega Drive, the game also takes place in a setting very reminiscent of the hormone-charged action films of the 1980s, such as Rambo and Predator.
+Hearkening back to the 16-bit era of such consoles like the Super Nintendo and the Mega Drive, the game also takes place in a setting very reminiscent of the hormone-charged action films of the 1980s, such as Rambo and Predator.
 Conceptually, it also stands out quite a lot thanks to the many wonderfully weird, and at times downright amusing enemy designs present, such as that of flying pig heads and hostile radishes.
 One of the bosses is also extremely reminiscent of the mech that Ripley uses to take out the queen in another 80s film; Aliens.

 Gameplay – 7/10

 The objective of Mercenary Kings is relatively simple, but with a pretty interesting twist; complete set missions throughout Metroidvania-style environments, whilst also collecting resources and items with which to periodically improve your equipment, whilst earning money from completing missions for even more new gear.
 It is as addictive as it sounds, and whilst people have compared this game to Monster Hunter, it’s a lot more accessible, and by proxy better, in my opinion.